 From a young age, La’Na knew she wanted to be a teacher.
 As a little girl she used to play school with her stuffed animals, and she always felt at ease around children.
-Now, she is a special education teacher at Abbotts Creek Elementary School in Raleigh.
+She now works as a Coordinating Teacher for Special Education Services in the Wake County Public School System.

 “I chose specifically to be a special education teacher because I think it is important that students with disabilities are recognized for their abilities and not their disabilities.”

 Throughout her time at Meredith, La’Na has been able to take concepts and strategies back to her classroom and implement them immediately.
 And she has learned how to provide a better learning environment for her students.

 “This degree could have an impact on me being viewed as a leader in my school and within my professional learning teams.
 At this time, I am happy in the classroom, and this program has supported that short-term goal by providing me with a deeper lens into teaching students with disabilities.”